hyllios/CGAT/README.md

 `python prepare_data.py  --source-dir ../ --file dcgat_1_000.pickle.gz --target-file dcgat_1_000_features.pickle.gz --target-dir ../`

-Change the data-path in the training script and run it (if necessary change the rights with chmod +x ./training_scripts/train.sh):
+Run the training script (if necessary change the rights with chmod +x ./training_scripts/train.sh).
+The training script assumes 2 gpus right now.
+If only one is available strategy=hparams.distributed_backend needs to be removed from CGAT/train.py and --gpus set to 1.:

 `./training_scripts/train.sh`